 The Bryan Wildenthal Memorial Library serves the students, faculty, staff, and communities of Sul Ross State University in the Trans-Pecos and Big Bend Regions.
 While the physical building and staff are based in Alpine, Texas, the Sul Ross Library also serves SRSU campuses in Del Rio, Eagle Pass, and Uvalde, Texas.

 The Archives of the Big Bend is housed on the second floor of the Bryan Wildenthal Memorial Library.
 The Archives was organized as a department of the library in 1976.

-The Bryan Wildenthal Memorial Library also houses the Lobo Den and the Office for Diversity, Equity, and Inclusion.
+The Bryan Wildenthal Memorial Library also houses the Lobo Den/Academic Support Center.